Picocrypt/Picocrypt/README.md

 ## Windows
 Picocrypt for Windows is as simple as it gets.
 To download the latest, standalone, and portable executable for Windows, click <a href="https://github.com/Picocrypt/Picocrypt/releases/latest/download/Picocrypt.exe">here</a>.
 If Microsoft Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.

-If you use Picocrypt frequently, you can download an installer <a href="https://github.com/Picocrypt/Picocrypt/releases/download/1.47/Install-Picocrypt.exe">here</a> for easier launching.
-It does not require any admin permissions to install and it also bundles a software OpenGL renderer for compatibility, so if the portable executable isn't working, this installer likely will.

 ## macOS
 Picocrypt for macOS is very simple as well.
 Download Picocrypt <a href="https://github.com/Picocrypt/Picocrypt/releases/latest/download/Picocrypt.dmg">here</a>, open the container, and drag Picocrypt to your Applications.
 You may need to manually trust the app from a terminal and control-click on the app if macOS prevents you from opening it:
 ```